Seagrass: Sexual recruitment

 Seagrass populations are currently threatened by a variety of anthropogenic stressors.
 The ability of seagrasses to cope with environmental perturbations depends, to some extent, on genetic variability, which is obtained through sexual recruitment.
 By forming new individuals, seagrasses increase their genetic diversity and thus their ability to colonise new areas and to adapt to environmental changes.

 Seagrasses have contrasting colonisation strategies.
 Some seagrasses form seed banks of small seeds with hard pericarps that can remain in the dormancy stage for several months.
-These seagrasses are generally short-lived and can recover quickly from disturbances by not germinating far away from parent meadows (e.g., Halophila sp., Halodule sp., Cymodocea sp., Zostera sp. and Heterozostera sp.
+These seagrasses are generally short-lived and can recover quickly from disturbances by not germinating far away from parent meadows (e.g., Halophila sp., Halodule sp., Cymodocea sp., Zostera sp. and Heterozostera sp.).
 In contrast, other seagrasses form dispersal propagules.
 This strategy is typical of long-lived seagrasses that can form buoyant fruits with inner large non-dormant seeds, such as the genera Posidonia sp., Enhalus sp. and Thalassia sp.
 Accordingly, the seeds of long-lived seagrasses have a large dispersal capacity compared to the seeds of the short-lived type, which permits the evolution of species beyond unfavourable light conditions by the seedling development of parent meadows.

 The seagrass Posidonia oceanica (L.) Delile is one of the oldest and largest species on Earth.
 An individual can form meadows measuring nearly 15 km wide and can be hundreds to thousands of years old.
 P. oceanica meadows play important roles in the maintenance of the geomorphology of Mediterranean coasts, which, among others, makes this seagrass a priority habitat of conservation.
 Currently, the flowering and recruitment of P. oceanica seems to be more frequent than that expected in the past.
 Further, this seagrass has singular adaptations to increase its survival during recruitment.
 The large amounts of nutrient reserves contained in the seeds of this seagrass support shoot and root growth, even up to the first year of seedling development.
 In the first months of germination, when leaf development is scarce, P. oceanica seeds perform photosynthetic activity, which increases their photosynthetic rates and thus maximises seedling establishment success.
-Seedlings also show high morphology plasticity during their root system development by forming adhesive root hairs to help anchor themselves to rocky sediments.
+Seedlings also show high morphological plasticity during their root system development by forming adhesive root hairs to help anchor themselves to rocky sediments.
 However, many factors about P. oceanica sexual recruitment remain unknown, such as when photosynthesis in seeds is active or how seeds can remain anchored to and persist on substrate until their root systems have completely developed.